emil-stolecki/Taski/Readme.md

 </ul>
 <h3>Third-Party Libraries</h3>
 <p>JDatePicker by <a href="https://github.com/JDatePicker/JDatePicker">JUAN HEYNS</a> on BSD license</p>

+<h3>Structure</h3>
+<p>Tasks and days are represented by classes.
+Their fields are modified by the user with the graphic interface.
+When the user performs an action, modifications to the fields of the classes and modifications to the records in the database are done independently if they are necessary.
+The database is accessed manually by the class CRUD, supported by the class Utilities.
+The class DatabaseBridge converts task models to data accepted by the CRUD methods and creates task models based on data retrieved from the database.</p>

 <p>Requirements: The application runs on Windows with Java version 8 minimum.</p>